Quick Comparison: V7 vs V12 - Spec & Test Overview

 Unfortunately, the V7 battery doesn’t have a quick-release latch.
 Purchasing an extra battery to extend the run time is not practical.

-Variants like the MotorHead only come with a standard brush roll, limiting it to cleaning carpets.
+Variants like the MotorHead only come with a standard brush roll, limiting them to cleaning carpets.

 It can vacuum hard floors, but not as efficiently as a Fluffy tool.